 Ward Charcoal Ovens’ six beehive-looking ovens were built around 1876 to provide charcoal for two silver smelters located at Ward, Nevada.
 At one time, Ward was the largest town in White Pine County, with 1500.
 Today remains of the city of Ward are on private property and can not be visited without permission.

-Ward Charcoal Ovens are a Nevada State Historic Park and are open year-round, however, in the winter, they may not be accessible due to snow or mud.
+Ward Charcoal Ovens are a Nevada State Historical Park and are open year-round; however, they may not be accessible due to snow or mud in the winter.

-The ovens are made from stone that was quarried from the nearby hills and stand nearly 30 feet high.
+The ovens are made of stone quarried from the nearby hills and stand nearly 30 feet high.
 Charcoal was only made here for a few years.
-After silver smelters were shut down in nearby Ward there was no need for the charcoal and the ovens were abandoned.
+After silver smelters were shut down in nearby Ward, there was no need for the charcoal, and the ovens were abandoned.
 Through the years, the beehive ovens have been used as a hideout for stagecoach bandits and a shelter for stockmen and prospectors.

 Ward Charcoal Ovens

 Ward Charcoal Ovens park is at an elevation of about 7,000 feet.
 Summer temperatures often reach 90 degrees, winter 40 degrees with lows often well below freezing.

 The ovens are fascinating to view, and nearby trails offer hiking and biking.
 The park also has a campground and picnic area for visitors.
 You can also bring along a fishing rod and try your luck at Willow Creek, regularly stocked with trout.